rlivsey/ember-mapper/README.md

 This returns a RecordArray with a content of `[]`, again `isLoading` will be true until data arrives.

-    peopleStore.findQuery({
+    peopleStore.findMany({
       named: "bob"
     })

+### URLs

+You should set a base URL for the store:

+    EmberMapper.Store.create({
+      url: "/api/v1/people"
+    })

+This is then built on for all requests, for example `updateRecord` will use the url with the record ID appended.

+If you want to customize a specific URL, override it and do what you like:

+    EmberMapper.Store.create({
+      deleteRecordUrl: function(record) {
+        return this.get("url") + "/deletification/" + record.get("id");
+      }
+    })

+The `url` can be a computed property, so you make it bind to something else in your app:

+    EmberMapper.Store.create({
+      currentProjectBinding: "App.current.project"

+      url: function(){
+        var projectId = this.getPath("currentProject.id")
+        return "/projects/"+projectId;
+      }.property("currentProject")
+    })

+### Custom Requests

-You're encouraged to write your own custom finders.
+You're encouraged to write your own custom requests.
 Instead of your code being littered with:

-    peopleStore.findQuery({
+    peopleStore.findMany({
       project_id: App.getPath("current.project.id")
     })